 The Sausage Filling

 Make the filling.
-In a large skillet over medium high heat, heat the oil.
+In a heavy-bottomed pot or skillet over medium high heat, heat the oil.

-When the meat is sufficiently browned, add the garlic, basil, oregano, fennel seeds, and ground black pepper and cook, stirring, until fragrant, 1 to 2 minutes.
+Return the meat to the pot, add the garlic, basil, oregano, and ground black pepper and cook, stirring, until fragrant, 1 to 2 minutes.

-Add the canned tomatoes, tomato paste, juice, and sugar, and stir to combine.
+Add the pasta sauce, tomato paste, juice, and sugar, and stir to combine.
 Break the tomatoes into small chunks using a wooden spoon.

 Bring to a boil.
-Reduce the heat to medium low and simmer, stirring occasionally, until most of the liquid has evaporated and sauce has thickened, about 30 minutes.
+Reduce the heat to medium low and simmer, stirring occasionally, until most of the liquid has evaporated and sauce has thickened, 20 to 25 minutes.

 The Bun Dough